|

 This glass and steel station was only about four blocks west of the Cermak station on the North-South Route, which closed September 9, 1977 by which time the station's patronage dropped to very low levels, probably affected by Cermak-Chinatown's presence.

 The Cermak-Chinatown station is just a half a block from the entrance to Chicago's Chinatown.
 Given this nearby landmark, the stark, utilitarian design of the station's architecture is sometimes surprising to some visitors.
-Three decades after the station opened, the CTA and the adjacent community remedied that situation...
+Three decades after the station opened, the CTA and the adjacent community addressed that issue...

 Station Adoption

-In 2001, the CTA® added some Chinese identity to the otherwise stark and utilitarian Skidmore-designed station facility.
-On Wednesday, January 30, 2002, the Chicago Transit Authority officially welcomed the Chicago Chinatown Chamber of Commerce as the newest participant in the agency's Adopt-A-Station Program at the Cermak-Chinatown station.
-Participating in the celebration were Chicago Transit Authority President Frank Kruesi and Chinatown Chamber of Commerce President Ray Spaeth.
+In 2001, the CTA added some Chinese identity to the otherwise stark and utilitarian Skidmore-designed station facility.
+On Wednesday, January 30, 2002, the Chicago Transit Authority officially welcomed the Chicago Chinatown Chamber of Commerce as a participant in the agency's Adopt-A-Station Program at the Cermak-Chinatown station.
+Participating in the celebration were CTA President Frank Kruesi and Chinatown Chamber of Commerce President Ray Spaeth.

 Graphic panels featuring Chinese-inspired artwork were printed on translucent film and added to some of the glass window panels, like this one facing east from platform in the unpaid area in Fall 2001.
 For a larger view, click here.
 (Photo by Eric Mathiasen) |

-Customers leaving the station see Chinese masks hanging on the walls.
-These masks are based on characters from Chinese opera and theatrical productions.
+Customers leaving the station saw Chinese masks hanging on the walls along the stairs to the north side of Cermak Road.
+These masks were based on characters from Chinese opera and theatrical productions.

 The Chamber of Commerce had help from community volunteers in creating many of the artistic pieces at the station.
 One of these volunteers was retired Chinatown chef Yuen Hing Moy, who wanted his contribution to honor his native country's past.
 So Moy, 67, chose to depict the Great Wall of China, built more than 2,000 years ago to defend against marauding northern tribes and one of the country's enduring symbols.